Loderian/Activities/readme.md

 # Activities
-A plugin for administering activities, printing reports and exporting user data.
+A plugin for managing activities, printing reports and exporting user data.